decentology/conflux-mini-nft-hackathon/README.md

 All participants who submit a project in the Mini NFT Hackathon will receive a Conflux t-shirt.

 ## :ballot_box: Submissions
-Participants are expected to submit their projects by April 23, 2021 at 11:59pm EDT [using this submission form](https://confluxnetwork.typeform.com/to/yJT6Nyu4).
+Participants are expected to submit their projects by May 2, 2021 at 11:59pm EDT [using this submission form](https://confluxnetwork.typeform.com/to/yJT6Nyu4).
 Projects are expected to submit:
 * (Required) Github repository link for project
 * (Required) Video and/or slide deck showcasing the project